 - 1/2 cup red cinnamon candies, like Red Hots

-3. Combine the water, corn syrup and sugar in a medium saucepan over medium-high heat.
-Stir until the sugar dissolves, then continue to cook, without stirring, until mixture reaches 250 F on a candy thermometer.
-Wash down the sides of the pan with a wet pastry brush occasionally to prevent crystallization.
+- Combine the water, corn syrup and sugar in a medium saucepan over medium-high heat.
+Stir until the sugar dissolves, then continue to cook, without stirring, until mixture reaches 250 degrees on a candy thermometer.
+Wash down the sides of the pan with a wet pastry brush occasionally to prevent the sugar from crystallizing.

-4. Once the candy reaches 250 F, add the red hot cinnamon candies and stir briefly to incorporate the candies into the sugar syrup.
-Continue to cook the candy, washing down the sides with the wet pastry brush occasionally, until it reaches 285 F on the thermometer.
+- Once the candy reaches 250 degrees, add the red hot cinnamon candies and stir briefly to incorporate the candies into the sugar syrup.
+Continue to cook the candy, washing down the sides with the wet pastry brush occasionally, until the temperature of the candy reaches 285 degrees on the thermometer.